Synthesis of Soundfields through Irregular Loudspeaker Arrays Based on Convolutional Neural Networks

 \subsubsection{Implementation with circular arrays}

 Let us consider a circular array of secondary sources deployed at positions $\mathbf{r}_l$, corresponding to polar coordinates $ \rho_l[\cos{\theta_l} \sin{\theta_l}]^T$, where $\rho_l$ is the radius.
 Let us also consider a discrete distribution of $N(\omega)$ plane waves with directions $\theta_n, n=1,\ldots,N$, uniformly sampling the $[0, 2\pi)$ interval, where each plane wave is reproduced by the same $L$ loudspeakers, in order to approximate the desired soundfield.
-We take advantage of the discrete plane wave distribution in order to reproduce the The sum in \eqref{eq:herglotz_point} is approximated through a truncation of the modal expansion to order $M$, i.e. ($m=-M,\ldots,M$) where $M$ can be chosen in order to bound the reproduction error in a listening area of radius $\rho$ by selecting $M \geq \lceil e \frac{\omega}{c} \frac{\rho}{2} \rceil$~\cite{zotkin2009plane}.
+We take advantage of the discrete plane wave distribution in order to reproduce the soundfield by approximating it as~\cite{bianchi2016model}

+The sum in \eqref{eq:herglotz_point} is approximated through a truncation of the modal expansion to order $M$, i.e. ($m=-M,\ldots,M$) where $M$ can be chosen in order to bound the reproduction error in a listening area of radius $\rho$ by selecting $M \geq \lceil e \frac{\omega}{c} \frac{\rho}{2} \rceil$~\cite{zotkin2009plane}.
 Then according to Shannon's theorem, we can correctly reproduce the soundfield without additional errors, except for the ones due to the discretization, by using $N \geq2M+1$ plane waves.